tdwaf/tdwaf/README.md

 ---

-Most of the activity you'll see on my page will be related to my Japanese study and algorithm practice for competitive programming, however, I do code other things from time to time; typically related to my hobbies.
+Most of the activity you'll see on my page will be related to my Japanese study, however, I do code other things from time to time; typically related to my hobbies.

 ### Programming languages